Historical Timeline of Rothman Institute

 As has been true since its founding, the Institute’s mission is to foster, support, teach and study entrepreneurship in both the academic and business communities.
 Through its academic and outreach programs, the Institute has touched the lives of thousands of students, aspiring entrepreneurs, small business owners and family business owners and employees.

-- 1989 Dedication of the building housing the Rothman Institute of Entrepreneurial Studies on the Madison Campus.
+- 1989 The Rothman Institute of Innovation and Entrepreneurship is established.
+Dedication of the building housing the Rothman Institute of Entrepreneurial Studies on the Madison Campus.
 It was the nation’s first university building dedicated solely to the study of entrepreneurship.

 - 1992 Family Business Forum established to educate and assist family businesses.